lm-sys/RouteLLM/README.md

 pip install -e .[serve,eval]
 ```

-## Motivation

-Different LLMs vary widely their costs and capabilities, which leads to a dilemma when deploying them: routing all queries to the most capable model leads to the highest-quality responses but can be very expensive, while routing queries to smaller models can save costs but may result in lower-quality responses.

-*LLM routing* offers a solution.
-We deploy a router that takes in each user's query and decides what LLM to route it to.
-We focus on routing between two models: a stronger, more expensive model and a cheaper but weaker model.
-Each request is also associated with a _cost threshold_ that determines the cost-quality tradeoff of that request - a higher cost threshold leads to lower cost but may also reduce the quality of responses.

 ## Quickstart

 Let's walkthrough setting up a RouteLLM server and pointing our existing OpenAI client to it.